 People have an inherent need to be recognized.
 The first step of recognizing visitors can be easy as saying, “hello”, having a sign that reads “Welcome Visitors” or a welcome screen that informs visitors of their next step.
 Not every location needs to roll out the red carpet for visitors, but every location needs to acknowledge the visitors who do walk through the door.

 Every organization has different ways of recognizing guests, and they range from very hands-on and labor-intensive, to reception automation.
 Some methods can be combined for maximum impact.

 Using People to Recognize Guests

-- Dedicated receptionist: The dedicated receptionist’s primary job is to welcome visitors and perhaps answer incoming phone calls.
+- Dedicated receptionist: The primary job of the dedicated receptionist is to welcome visitors and perhaps answer incoming phone calls.
 They often have minimal responsibilities outside of assisting guests.
 The greeter at Wal-Mart has minimal duties beyond saying hello and checking the occasional receipt.
-In some locations where security is a concern, the dedicated person might be a security guard or a door-person.
+In some locations where security is a concern, the dedicated person might be a security guard or a door person.

 Using people to greet guests has the advantage of bringing a personal touch to the welcome process.
 A warm smile, and a “how may I help you?” can provide the start to a truly positive experience.

 On the other hand, using people is expensive.
 You have the direct cost of a dedicated receptionist who is paid primarily to greet guests.
 Or, if you prefer, you have the high cost of productivity lost for semi-dedicated and informal receptionists.
 And in the case where you have a less-than-effective receptionist – one who greets people gruffly because they are tired of being interrupted – the cost could be greater in terms of negative attitudes toward your organization.